LaurensdeGraaff/CalDAV-Emojifier/README.md

 !!!This is a work in progress!!!
 - The python script runs, is not fully tested
 - Not tested in a docker environmet
-- It currently only syncs events from calendar, not tasks

 ## Features